Farida-Adamu/Farida-Adamu/README.md

-- 👋 Hi, I’m @Farida-Adamu
+- 👋 Hi, I’m @Farida-Adamu, a writer and data analyst.
+I know a little SQL and python and would love to be a big girl in those.
 - 👀 I’m interested in Data Analytics, AI, and Cloud Technology.
 - 🌱 I’m currently learning SQL, python and big data/machine learning for cloud.
 - 💞️ I’m looking to collaborate on DA and ML projects